-- 102. Competent authorities should have regard to the principle of proportionality with a view to ensure that the internal governance arrangements established by investment firms including within the context of investment firm groups, are consistent with the individual risk profile of the firm and the group, commensurate to their size and internal organization, relevant to their business model, suitable for the nature, scale and complexity of their activities and sufficient to effectively achieve the objectives of the relevant regulatory requirements. - 103.
-For the purpose of the above paragraph and having regard to the variety of different business models under which investment firms and investment firm groups operate, it should be assessed whether investment firms with a more complex organisation or with a larger scale should have more sophisticated governance arrangements, while investment firms with a simpler organisation or with a smaller scale or less complex activities may implement simpler governance arrangements. - 104.
-Criteria to be taken into account for the application of the principle of proportionality such as the following should be considered for assessing the internal governance, in accordance with the EBA Guidelines on internal governance: - a. the size in terms of the balance-sheet of the investment firm and its subsidiaries within the scope of prudential consolidation; - b. the assets under management; - c. whether the investment firm is authorized to hold client money or assets; - d. the assets safeguarded and administered; - e. the volume of client orders handled; - f. the volume of daily trading flow; - g. the geographical presence of the investment firms and the size of its operations in each jurisdiction, including in third countries jurisdictions;
+- 95. Competent authorities should have regard to the principle of proportionality with a view to ensure that the internal governance arrangements established by investment firms including within the context of investment firm groups, are consistent with the individual risk profile of the firm and the group, commensurate to their size and internal organization, relevant to their business model, suitable for the nature, scale and complexity of their activities and sufficient to effectively achieve the objectives of the relevant regulatory requirements. - 96.
+For the purpose of the above paragraph, and having regard to the variety of different business models under which investment firms and investment firm groups operate, it should be ensured that investment firms with a more complex organisation or with a larger scale should have more sophisticated governance arrangements, while investment firms with a simpler organisation or with a smaller scale or less complex activities may implement simpler governance arrangements. - 97.
+Criteria for the application of the principle of proportionality such as the following may be considered for assessing the internal governance: - a. the size in terms of the balance-sheet of the investment firm and its subsidiaries within the scope of prudential consolidation; - b. the assets under management; - c. whether the investment firm is authorized to hold client money or assets; - d. the assets safeguarded and administered; - e. the volume of client orders handled; - f. the volume of daily trading flow; - g. the geographical presence of the investment firms and the size of its operations in each jurisdiction, including in third countries jurisdictions; - h. the legal form of the investment firm, including whether the investment firm is part of a group and, if so, the proportionality assessment for the group; - whether the investment firm is authorised to use internal models for the measurement of capital requirements, as referred to in Article 22 of Regulation (EU) 2019/2033;